SharonWendoh/alx-low_level_programming/README.md

-# alx-low_level_programming
-This is a low level programming repository
+This repository contains projects dealing with C programming language.